Demands of the Klimacamp Augsburg

 1. Compliance with the 1.5°C agreement

-- Communication of the carbon budget
+• Communication of the carbon budget

 The city should adapt and openly communicate a carbon budget that is compatible with keeping global warming below 1.5°C according to the SR15 report by the IPCC.
 The climate camp suggested 9.7 million tons CO₂ for the city of Augsburg.

-✅ The communal advisory council on climate echoed this demand to the city.
-Finally in January 2021 the intention to stay within the suggested budget was adopted by the city. - Socially just implementation of climate protection measures
+The communal advisory council on climate echoed this demand to the city.
+Finally in January 2021 the intention to stay within the suggested budget was adopted by the city.

 The measures to stay within the carbon budget have to be implemented in a socially fair fashion.

-❌ The city hasn‘t adopted sufficient measures as of yet. - Safeguards for local ecosystems
+The city hasn‘t adopted sufficient measures as of yet to stay within its intended carbon budget.

-❌ The local ecosystems are still under threat from infrastructure projects that originate from an outdated mentality.
+The local ecosystems are still under threat from infrastructure projects that originate from an outdated mentality.

-Examples:- The forest and grassland along the river Lech is threatened by a proposed highway, the so-called “Osttangente” (engl. “east bypass”).
+• The forest and grassland along the river Lech is threatened by a proposed highway, the so-called “Osttangente” (engl. “east bypass”).

-An independent action group called Aktionsbündnis Keine Osttangente) (engl.
-“Action Group No East Bypass”) has been working against the Osttangente for years. - The city council is planning to cut down old trees within the city area.
+• The city council is planning to cut down old trees within the city area.
 A plan to cut down 44 trees in front of the main station has recently achieved media attention and criticism.
 The city was forced to postpone the decision on the plan, but hasn‘t abandoned it as of yet.
+Similar plans exist for cutting down trees in the Fuggerstraße north of the Königsplatz.
 Other plans receive less attention and sometimes get implemented before sufficient protest against them can form.

-The Baumallianz Augsburg e.V. (engl.
-“Tree Alliance Augsburg Association”) is trying to protect old trees within the city‘s boundaries. - (Technically not the city of Augsburg:) The Lohwald, a forest near Meitingen just north of Augsburg, is threatened by the extension of a steel mill.
+• (Technically not the city of Augsburg:) The Lohwald, a forest near Meitingen just north of Augsburg, is threatened by the extension of a steel mill.

 In the beginning of October 2022 the Bund Naturschutz, the Klimacamp and other initiatives took legal action against the planned deforestation.